Addison (album): Critical reception

 Varietys Thania Garcia complimented Addisons "unadulterated freedom" and lyricism: "She finds comfort in her own systems of escapism, oftentimes leaving empowered by the moments she feels misunderstood or vulnerable."
 Maria Sherman of the Associated Press stated the project is "full, stuffed with bejeweled, hypnotic pop songs," writing that "intimacy is one of the album's superpowers, a sensibility that teeters between close mic recordings and big late-night anthems," calling it a "stellar debut album."
 Heather Taylor-Singh of Exclaim! wrote that "Rae's youthful energy overflows into the album's visual identity" with her "sensual voice driving each track," affirming that, "The album is an earnest, succinct group of tracks that freely flow into each other, and by the end of its 33-minute runtime, every song deserves its spot on the tracklist."
-Pastes Jaeden Pinder declared it "simultaneously feels like a coronation and a make or break moment, and Addison Rae has brilliantly cemented herself among pop's newest faces."
+Paste's Jaeden Pinder declared it "simultaneously feels like a coronation and a make or break moment, and Addison Rae has brilliantly cemented herself among pop's newest faces."
+Spencer Kornhaber of The Atlantic gave the album a positive review, addressing the chemistry between Rae and the producers: "Messing around with keyboards and humming top lines, these three women seem to have developed a strong creative flow together," stating: "The only statement that this album is making is in execution: Good pop is good music."

 In June 2025, Billboards editorial staff named Addison one of the best albums of 2025.
 That same month, Variety and Slant Magazine also included it on their best albums of 2025 lists, with Garcia blurbing for the former that "there's no denying its allure.
 Rae joyously displays an infectious ebullience that shines on signature songs like "Money Is Everything" and [...]
 "Diet Pepsi," while Alexander Mooney expressed for the latter that it's "a slinky and scintillating album, poised between self-mythology and self-discovery. [...]
 Like so much good pop music, Addison makes hard work seem like second nature."
 In July, Pitchfork listed it as one of the best albums of 2025 so far as well.
-In a similar albums of the year list for The Quietus, Christian Eede commented: "In an era of over-conceptualised, earnest pop music, Addison is a breath of fresh air."
-Writing for The Independent, Adam White named Addison as one of the two best pop albums of the year alongside FKA twigs's Eusexua, writing that both draw from Madonna's Ray of Light.
+In a similar albums of the year list for The Quietus, Christian Eede commented: "In an era of over-conceptualized, earnest pop music, Addison is a breath of fresh air."
+Writing for The Independent, Adam White named Addison as one of the two best pop albums of the year alongside FKA Twigs's Eusexua, writing that both draw from Madonna's Ray of Light.
 In September, the BBC listed it as one of the 15 best albums of 2025, with Hugh Montgomery praising Rae's "combination of charismatic frivolity and serious artistry that somehow feels like just what the musical landscape needs right now."